campus-experts/spring-2017/communities/ucf-new-to-research/community-assessment.md

 * Community is open to other topics (interdisciplinary research).

 ## Goals
-* Students join research communities to gain skills and experience to prepare them to start research or pursuing graduate education.
+* Students join research communities to gain skills and experience to prepare them to start research or pursue graduate education.
 Plenty of students also join who are interested in their chosen research fields, but are not yet sure if they want to pursue graduate school or a job after graduation.
 * Since Computer Science research frequently involves development, skills gained also help students find internships and jobs.

 ## Location